imDimo/jarvisc/README.md

 ## Dependencies

 This project uses [april-asr](https://github.com/abb128/april-asr) for speech recognition.
-If CMake cannot find an existing april-asr library on your system, it will attempt to build/compile it from source during the jarvisc build process.
+If CMake cannot find april-asr installed on your system while building jarvisc, it will attempt to build/compile the library from source.
 Refer to their page for additional dependency requirements.

-The source code required to build april-asr is included in this project as a git submodule.
-You can pull the submodule by entering the project directory, then running `git submodule init` and `git submodule update`.
+You can get the source code as a submodule of this project by running `git clone` with the `--recurse-submodules` flag.
+You can alternatively fetch the submodule at a later time by running `git submodule init` and `git submodule update` within the jarvisc project directory.

+All library sources will be placed in `/external/source/[library name]` while compiled libraries will be placed under `/external/lib`

 ## Generating/Building (w/ CMake)